 Organization

-The project is a collaboration between Saab Aeronautics and Linköping University and is partially founded by the National Aeronautics Research Programme (NFFP).
+The project is a collaboration between Saab Aeronautics and the Division of Applied Mathematics (TIMA) at Linköping University.
+It is partially funded by the National Aeronautics Research Programme (NFFP) and includes an industrial PhD student from Saab, Jesper Vines.

 Project partner